Vaginal Mesh Lawyer

 Recent research shows that at least ten percent of women who have received vaginal mesh implants suffer from mesh erosion within 12 months of surgery and more than half of these patients require additional surgery to remove the mesh following complications such a dyspareunia.

-Mr. Mendelsohn and the lawyers at Mazie Slater Katz & Freeman, LLC (“MSKF”) represent dozens of clients allegedly harmed by transvaginal mesh and bladder sling products in filed cases against numerous large corporations as including but not limited to C.R.
-Bard, Inc., Ethicon, Gynecare, Johnson & Johnson, Boston Scientific and American Medical Systems (AMS).
-In fact, MSKF attorneys have been named liaison counsel (lead counsel) in the cases against Ethicon, Gynecare and Johnson & Johnson and we are actively ltiigating against other manufacturers as well.
+Our law firm represent hundreds of clients allegedly harmed by transvaginal mesh and bladder sling products in filed cases against numerous large corporations as including but not limited to C.R.
+Bard, Inc., Ethicon, Gynecare, Johnson & Johnson, Boston Scientific, American Medical Systems (AMS), Coloplast Corp & Cook Biotech.
+In fact, our attorneys have been named liaison counsel (lead counsel) in the cases against Ethicon, Gynecare and Johnson & Johnson and we are actively litigating against other manufacturers as well.

 If you have been injured as a result of a transvaginal mesh or TVT implant, contact vaginal mesh lawyer today for a free consultation.